 Vintage Smoking Jackets

 If you have a knack for retro-style clothes and collect and wear items like vintage leather jackets and classic bags, you must add a vintage-style smoking jacket to your collection.
 When buying a vintage jacket with the authentic style, make sure it doesn’t have a lingering smell, burn marks, or stains that seem stubborn.
 Most vintage smoking jackets will come in premium quality velvet or brocade with a sash and quilted collars.

 Victorian Smoking Jackets

 A heavy wool or merino smoking jacket with traditional black shawl lapels is a Victorian-style jacket.
 The Victorian smoking jacket is mostly knee length with a tie belt or frog fastening.

 Edwardian Smoking jackets

-Your Edwardian wardrobe cannot be complete without a silk smoking jacket with short shawl lapels.
-It resembles the tuxedo jacket and is appropriate for semi formal wear.
+Your Edwardian wardrobe cannot be complete without a men’s smoking jacket in silk with short shawl lapels.
+It resembles the tuxedo jacket and is appropriate for semi-formal wear.
 It usually has three buttons, so apply the usual suit button fastening rules when you wear it.